Writes invalid XML chars to the database

 I imported my KeePassX 0.4 database in KeePassX 2.0 (2.0.0-1~getdeb1) on Linux Mint 17.3.
 Saved it.
 Opened it to a different computer.
 Can't open:

 This file was imported and saved by KeePassX 2.0 itself, and crucial.
 For now I'm downgrading to KeePassX 0.4.

 These characters are unprintable or just plain invalid.

 QXmlStreamReader throws and error when reading XML documents with such chars.

-#2 Updated by Sander Steenhuis almost 3 years ago
+#2 Updated by Sander Steenhuis about 3 years ago

 No, the machine that saved the file also cannot open it.

 It's not a faulty storage.
 When I re-import it and save it, it fails to open again with the same error.